|Lansbury International - FAQ||Impact Hammer Calibration|

 ||QUESTION TO CUSTOMER:

-What international standard applies and what Impact Energy in Newton Metres or Joules (Nm/J) do you need to test for?
+What IK rating or international standard applies and what Impact Energy in Newton Metres or Joules (Nm/J) do you need to test for?

 We only supply single setting hammers.
 If there is a requirement for different impact energies, there are advantages in having a collection of single setting hammers, which include being able to test more than one product type at a time.
 The calibration turn round time is also considerably less for a single setting hammer, which means the equipment is out of the clients test lab for less time.

-If you are only sending one hammer away for calibration at a time, you can continue testing with the other value hammers, which means less disruption.
+If you are only sending one hammer away for calibration at a time, you can continue testing with the other value hammers, which means less disruption for your test laboratory.

 We also offer an attractive discount on order quantities over 3 Hammers.